nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 * HIDAPI library - on Windows provided by `hidapi.dll` or `hidapi-x64.dll`, on Linux provided by `libhidapi-hidraw0`.
 * pyhidapi Python wrapper - installed from GitHub repository with additional patches included.
 The version on PyPI is obsolete and will not work.

-When using configuration channel for BLE devices on Linux, it recommended to use BlueZ version >= 5.44.
+When using configuration channel for BLE devices on Linux, it is recommended to use BlueZ version >= 5.44.
 In previous versions, the HID device attached by BlueZ may obtain wrong VID and PID values (ignoring values in Device Information Service), which will stop HIDAPI from opening the device.

 On Linux, to call the Python script without root rights,